• Home

 Chicken Barbecue, featuring also chicken liver (Atay)

 Barbecue sounds nice when you’re a bit unsure of what might come next.
 This one didn’t disappoint.
-Delicious proper barbeque as yummy as at the best barbecue stall anywhere in Asia.
-Oh yes, this is Asian barbecue, people.
-Don’t expect the American version.
+Delicious proper barbecue as yummy as at the best barbecue stall anywhere in Asia.

 We had a selection of ‘normal’ meats that reminded me of satay.
 For the brave foodies, there was a liver option and, frankly, I wasn’t one of the brave ones.
-I hate liver 😀
+I hate liver :D

 Smoky barbecue Cebu City Philippines www.travelgeekery.com